 Step back in time at Beamish, the famous open air museum that tells the story of life in North East England.
 All wrapped up in the joys of Christmas, you will find the sights, smells and sounds of traditional celebrations of the 1820s, 1900s and 1940s.
 Explore at your leisure to see Pockerly Old Hall, home to the tenant farmer of the 1820s, and miners’ cottages of the 1900s, decorated for Christmas.
 Take the old open-top tram into town to find old remedies in the chemist and see cars, motorcycles and bikes in the typical early 1900s garage.
 Visit the Beamish Bazaar to find some gorgeous gifts and festive food, or head to the Winter Fun Fair to ride the Steam Gallopers and try your luck at the sideshows.

 After a Buck’s Fizz breakfast this morning you are free to attend morning mass, take a stroll, or stay and relax in your surroundings.
-This afternoon, the hotel will provide a drinks reception followed by Christmas lunch, after which there is the opportunity to take it easy.
-A light dinner will be served this evening.
+After a drinks reception followed by Christmas lunch, there will be time to relax before a light dinner this evening.

 Day 5 Durham